 - Devastated Area Interpretive Trail: Short, gravel trail with signs explaining the destruction of the 1915 Lassen Peak eruptions.

-- Picnic lunch at Lake Helen (or another area in the park)
+- Picnic lunch at Lake Helen

-- Sulfur Works: Short, boardwalk trail right off the road with pungent, sulfur-smelling hydrothermal areas
+- Sulfur Works: Short, boardwalk trail right off the road with pungent, sulfur-smelling hydrothermal areas.

 When you finish your day in the park, grab dinner in Chester and relax in your accommodations!